anudaridata/brazillian_ecommerce_purchase/03_revenue_performance_by_region.md

 ### Sub-questions: <br>
 1. What are the top 5 states by revenue <br>
 2. What are the most popular product categories in each region? <br>
+3. Which categories generate mosrt revenue and how does it differ across teh states in Brazil? <br>
-3. Which categories show the fastest revenue growth month-over-month? <br>
+4. Which categories show the fastest revenue growth month-over-month? <br>
-4. What is the revenue concentration (% from top categories)? <br>
+5. What is the revenue concentration (% from top categories)? <br>

 ## Key Findings: <br>
 ## Finding 1: Top 5 states by revenue <br>